Egyras/HeishaMon/README.txt

 As example 43 bit value to get DHW tank water set temperature b1 (HEX) = 177(DEC) - 128 = 49 C

 Panasonic query and aswer is using 8-bit Checksum (CRC-8) to verify serial data.
-Last number is checksum value.
+Last bit is checksum value.